 Extras, also called background or atmosphere, fill all kinds of non-speaking roles in movies, TV shows, commercials and even corporate films, also known as industrials.
 I’ve been a wedding guest, shopper, bar or restaurant patron (many times), commuter on a train (five times), comedy club audience member, nurse (three times), homeless person, black tie event guest, neighbor, professor, secretary, courtroom spectator, tourist and concertgoer (twice), driver on the street (twice).
 My first (and only unpaid, except for a couple of projects for friends) experience was in the Ferris Bueller’s Day Off parade.

 Extras never have lines, but may be called on as a group to cheer or even sing.
 Extras must do what they’re told and usually work very long hours.
 Twelve-hour days are the norm.
 On rare occasion, an extra will get upgraded to a principal and be given a line.
 This hasn’t happened to me, but I know people who were upgraded.

-If you’re given something to do, usually by an assistant director, you’ll probably do this thing many times, and are expected to do it in exactly the same way at the same time for continuity.
+If you’re given something to do, usually by an assistant director, you’ll probably do this thing many times, and are expected to do it in exactly the same way at the same time for continuity purposes.
 If you’re going up stairs or walking a long distance, the repetition can get tiring.
 I’ve worked on movies where extras were ice skating or roller skating.
 Because of Chicago’s fabulous architecture and lakefront, many scenes are filmed outside.
 Sometimes you freeze, sometimes you broil.

-You might on set the entire time, in the midst of or close to the filming, or you might spend many hours in a waiting are, called “holding.”
+You might be on set the entire time, in the midst of, close to or far from the actual filming, or you might spend many hours in a waiting area, called “holding.”
 The way I look at this: they’re paying me to read and eat.
 Sometimes if you aren’t called to set, they’ll call you back to work another day.